Noa Nadruku: Rugby League

 In 1993, while playing in the Rugby League World Sevens for Fiji, he was spotted by Canberra Raiders coach Tim Sheens and invited to train with the team.
 He had a slow start to the 1993 NSWRL season, but against Cronulla in the fifth round Nadruku scored two tries, setting up several others.
 Against Manly-Warringah Nadruku created even more of an impression with strong defence to complement his powerful running.
 By the end of the year Nadruku had scored a club record 22 tries in just twenty games – being the first player to score more than one try per game in a full season since Larry Corowa had scored 24 tries in 22 games for Balmain in 1978.

 A serious injury kept Nadruku off the field for the first half of 1994, but by the finals he was back at his best.
 Though he received criticism for suspect under the high ball in early finals games against North Sydney and Canterbury-Bankstown, Nadruku was one of Canberra's best in their 36–12 victory over Canterbury in the Grand Final, scoring a try, making several powerful runs, and involving himself throughout.
 During the season Nadruku scored 12 tries in 15 games, but his club record of 22 in a season was equaled by fullback Brett Mullins.

-After an ordinary season by his own high standards in 1995, Nadruku played for Fiji in the 1995 World Cup.
+In January 1995 Nadruku pleaded guilty to assault after punching and breaking a women's nose in a Suva nightclub.
+Later in the year Nadruku played for Fiji in the 1995 World Cup.
 Nadruku, Mullins and Laurie Daley held the Raiders together in a 1996 season decimated by injuries to Ricky Stuart and Bradley Clyde and suspensions to Kiwi props John Lomax and Quentin Pongia.
 This season he was again the League's top try-scorer, scoring 21 tries in 21 games.

-A dispute over an off-field incident in which Nadruku was charged led to his sacking from the Raiders at the end of 1997.
+In February 1997 Nadruku was charged with assault for punching two women outside a Canberra nightclub.
+The winger was acquitted in October on the basis 'he was so intoxicated he did not know nor intend what he did'.
+Although he played 14 games for the Raiders that year the club sacked him after the verdict.
+It was reported that Nadruka had admitted to drinking the equivalent of 40 standard drinks in an 11-hour session before the incident.
+The courts verdict sparked national community outrage and the ACT Government introduced a Bill to remove the 'drunks defence' in November 1997.

 Nadruku finished his career with the North Queensland Cowboys under his old coach Tim Sheens, often playing centre (where he had played most of his rugby union) but retaining his trademark power and pace.
+Nadruku recovering from his sacking by the Raiders after he was "transformed" by the Cowboys alcohol-management program.

+In May 2022 he was inducted into the Canberra Raiders' Hall of Fame.